 The International Sports Sciences Association (ISSA) is yet another organization that offers a certification for personal trainers.
 This certification culminates in the Certified Personal Trainer credential, and allows you to work with a wide range of clients on issues related to fitness, nutrition, motivation, and more.
 ISSA and the other organizations above also offer continuing education opportunities for established personal trainers.

 How Do Certification Processes Work?

-Most certification processes follow a similar formula for the granting or denial of certification to applicants.
+Most certification processes follow a similar formula for granting or denying certification to applicants.
 Organizations that offer certifications want to ensure that you have the necessary educational background under your belt.
 Sometimes a degree is the proof needed, while other times organizations look to see that you’ve completed specific courses.
 You will likely be asked to submit official transcripts from the colleges or educational programs you used to meet the certification requirements.

 Once you’ve met the educational requirement of the certifying organization and your corresponding experiences have been approved, you’ll be assigned a test date.
 You may also be given an outline of the information you’re likely to encounter on the test, which you’ll want to pay attention to when studying for the exam.

-With your test day, you’ll be given an exam location, which will be closely monitored by testing professionals.
-The tests themselves are typically administered on a computer, with many certification tests requiring students to complete 100 questions or more.
+For your test day, you’ll be given an exam location, which will be closely monitored by testing professionals.
+The tests themselves are typically administered on a computer, with many certification tests requiring you to complete 100 questions or more.
 There are typically a few questions added to the exams that are entirely new and are used to gauge if they should be included on future tests.
 These questions usually don’t count toward the final grade and may be extremely difficult, so don’t let them discourage you.